aosi-ka/syd-commuter-carpark/README.md

 ## Takeways
 * Learnt how to utilise python flask to deliever a frontend and read off the backend APIs.
 * Will eventually learn how to deploy on a website
+* Utilising CSS bootstraps to not "re-invent the wheel"

 ## Further Updates in the Future
 * Will eventually support metro lines , have a graphics to determine which zones have parking spots (Sydney Metro have zoned out the commuter car park)